 If armrests are fitted to the chairs, workers’ arms should feel relaxed at their sides, and they should be at a 90 to 100-degree angle to the thighs.

 When you purchase new office chairs, it’s in your best interest to review these facts with your workers.
 This way, they can adjust their chairs for comfort, which will increase their productivity.

 Reduces Lower Back Pain

 No one can work while they are in pain—especially if it’s back pain.
-Workers with lower back pain spend time coping with discomfort, stretching and moving around to ease their pain instead of staying seated at their desk and doing their jobs, and you can’t blame them for trying to alleviate their suffering.
+Workers with lower back pain spend time coping with discomfort, stretching, and moving around to ease their pain instead of staying seated at their desks and doing their jobs, and you can’t blame them for trying to alleviate their suffering.

 But, it makes much more sense to offer them a long-term solution to help ease the soreness.
 That solution?
 A quality office chair.

 How Does The Right Office Chair Reduce Back Pain?

 To reduce lower back pain while employees are sitting, you need to find them an ergonomic office chair with a backrest that is shaped like an S. The reason for this is simple physics.